Bubbler-4/coq-misc-works/README.md

 * `fact_div.v`: A pure algebraic proof that `(a+b)!` is divisible by `a! * b!`. ([SO answer](https://stackoverflow.com/questions/55333331/coq-proof-that-factorial-n-factorial-k-factorial-n-k-is-integer/55944121#55944121))

+### Planned Contents

+* The entire book of PLF, probably with my own set of automated tactics.
+* Solutions to [MIT FRAP '18 exercises](https://github.com/mit-frap/spring18).
+Probably will do '17 and '16 too.
+  I'm not sure whether it will work with default stdlib without the FRAP library, but I'll try.
+Quick skim indicates that most of the exercises are independent of FRAP.
+* More StackOverflow answers.

 ## Instructions (if you really want to run them)

 Currently, the only dependencies are within LF.